First passage percolation in hostile environment is not monotone: Construction of the graph

 In a similar fashion, consider a percolation process on the graph $\vec\G^\infty$ defined as follows.
 Fix a value $p\in (0,1)$.
 For every copy of $G$ in $\vec\G^\infty$, toss an independent coin which gives heads with probability $p$ and tails with probability $1-p$.
 If the coin gives heads, then declare the corresponding copy of $G$ to be \emph{open}, otherwise declare it \emph{closed}.
-This process on $\vec\G^\infty$ can be coupled with a percolation process of parameter $p$ on a $\Phi$-ary tree, and thus
+This process on $\vec\G^\infty$ is a percolation process of parameter $p$ on a $\Phi$-ary tree, and thus

-Now we define two parameters which allow us to complete the proof.
-For any copy of $G$ let